novomesk/qt-avif-image-plugin/README.txt

 Qt4 and is not supported and the plug-in doesn’t compile with Qt older than Qt 5.2

 Optional requirement:
-Plug-in supports Color spaces and loading/saving of ICC profiles when built with Qt 5.14 or newer.
+Plug-in supports Color spaces and loading ICC profiles when built with Qt 5.14 or newer.

 How to build the plug-in (two possibilities):

-1) Dynamic linking with libavif (ONLY for systems with >=libavif 0.7.0 installed!!!)
+1) Dynamic linking with libavif (ONLY for systems with >libavif 0.7.3 installed!!!)
 Run:
 ./build_libqavif_dynamic.sh